 A/N: So you should know that I have this problem where I write things that are basically fanfiction of my own work.
 That's pretty much all this is.
-I wrote this a while ago, then I took it down, but recently someone on my Tumblr page asked what a modern version of Pierce, Stitch, Scar (the rewrite of Just Out of Reach) would look like, and I had already written this, so yeah.
-There's this line in Just Out of Reach and/or Pierce, Stitch, Scar where Kieran says that he wishes he and Terence could have met in a different time and place.
-But you wouldn't know that, because I never published that part of the story.
+There's this line in Pierce, Stitch, Scar where Kieran says that he wishes he and Terence could have met in a different time and place.
+But you wouldn't know that, because I haven't published that part of the story yet.
 Someday, though.
 But yeah, that's what this is.
 An alternate universe meeting between Kieran and Terence.
-Please review.
-No sense in trying to hide or deny the fact that I love reviews and that's pretty much the only reason I post here.
 Thank you for taking the time to visit.
 Enjoy!

 Kieran blinked away the bright white sting of the backlit clouds as he stepped onto the street from the backseat of the sleek black sedan.
 He averted his watering eyes from the sky to survey the awaiting shopfront.
 Caffe Curioso.
 If the curling letters above the glass façade were any indication, he was in the right place.

 "This is it.
 Thank you, Fidele," he said with a small nod.
 But he didn't proceed forward.